 Mr. Brass is a former Deputy Attorney General with the New Jersey Division of Criminal Justice of the Office of the Attorney General of the State of New Jersey, where he prosecuted insurance fraud, official corruption, public contract fraud, environmental crimes, organized crime racketeering/homicide, and threats to the judiciary.
 He is a former faculty member of the Attorney General's Advocacy Institute; and, was a member of the Attorney General's Shooting Response Team, which investigates police shootings.

 Mr. Brass previously served as a Supervising Assistant Prosecutor in the Middlesex County Prosecutor's Office and an Assistant Prosecutor in Essex County Prosecutor's Office.
-His prosecutorial experience included homicide, arson, sexual assault, aggravated assault, white collar crimes, and drug related offenses.
+His prosecutorial experience included homicide, arson, robbery, burglary, sexual assault, aggravated assault, white collar crimes, and drug related offenses.

 Mr. Brass has been qualified in the Superior Court of New Jersey as an expert in the field of polygraph examinations; and, was a former supervisor of the Essex County Prosecutor's Office Polygraph Unit.
 He has lectured on that topic at Seton Hall and Rutgers Law Schools, as well as at national polygraph seminars, continuing legal education seminars and at training seminars to law enforcement officers.

 Mr. Brass received his B.A. from Seton Hall University and his J.D. from Seton Hall University School of Law.